Info Sheets

 Spacing: 1-2’

-Benefits: Pollinator Favorite, Bird Favorite, Host Plant, Urban Environment, Drought Tolerant, Compaction Tolerant, Low Maintenance
+Benefits: Host Plant, Attracts Songbirds, Pollinator Favorite, Benefits Other Pollinators/Wildlife, Urban Environment, Drought Tolerant, Deer/Rabbit Resistant, Salt Tolerant, Low Maintenance

 read more